Sushil1114/Sorting_Visualizer/README.md

 # Sorting_Visualizer
-## it is a webd project for sorting visualization
+## It is a webd project for sorting visualization
-## in this project we have used five sorting algorithms
+## In this project we have used five sorting algorithms
-1. bubble sort
+1. Bubble sort
-2. selection sort
+2. Selection sort
-3. insertion sort
+3. Insertion sort
-4. quick sort
+4. Quick sort
-5. merge sort
+5. Merge sort

-## this project is built using html, css and javascript.
+## This project is built using html, css and javascript.